 Event recorder

 Event recorders are worn for up to 30 days and can detect infrequent rhythm disturbances that 24-hour Holter monitoring may miss.
-The recorder may operate continuously and also be activated by the patient when symptoms occur.
+The recorder may operate continuously or also be activated by the patient when symptoms occur.
 A memory loop enables information to be stored for seconds or minutes before and after activation.
 The patient can transmit ECG data by telephone or satellite to be read by a physician; some recorders automatically transmit serious events.
 If patients have serious events (eg, syncope) at intervals of > 30 days, an event recorder may be placed subcutaneously (implantable loop recorder); it can be activated by a small magnet.
 Battery life for subcutaneous recorders is several years.

 Wireless adhesive monitor

-A new option for single-channel rhythm monitoring is a small, adhesive, water-resistant, wireless, and disposable device worn on the chest.
+Another option for single-channel rhythm monitoring is a small, adhesive, water-resistant, wireless, and disposable device worn on the chest.
 One type of this device continuously records cardiac rhythms for up to 2 weeks.
 Another similar device functions as an event recorder; a patient pushes a button on the device when experiencing any potential arrhythmia-related symptoms (eg, palpitations, dizziness) to record stored ECG data 45 seconds before the event plus 15 seconds after the event.
 However, unlike with event recorders, automated, real-time reporting is not available.

 More Information